bnzk/django-painless-redirects/README.md

 Yet to be done:

-- APPEND_SLASH handling (when trying to redirect /whatever/was-here.html)
 - decide if to include GET vars when matching a redirect
 - contrib packages with "magic" redirects for django-cms, django-filer -> SEO getting easy.